Daurian jackdaw: Distribution and habitat

 The Daurian jackdaw ranges from the southern part of eastern Siberia, south to Mongolia and throughout much of China.
 In the north of its range it migrates further south during the winter.
 It is a scarce winter visitor to Korea, a rare annual winter visitor to Japan, and a vagrant to Taiwan.
 There are a few records from Western Europe.
 It inhabits open woodland, river valleys, and open hills and mountains.

 Behaviour

 It is a sociable species often found in association with rooks.

 Feeding

-The food is similar to that of the western jackdaw and includes cultivated grains, insects, berries, eggs, carrion, and faeces.
+Their diet is similar to that of the western jackdaw and includes cultivated grains, insects, berries, eggs, carrion, and faeces.